shadowproject/bootstrap/README.md

 -----------------------
 Where can I get more info?

-Please head over to our WIKI here : http://shadowcash.info/x/MAAV
+Please head over to our Documents site here : https://doc.shadowproject.io/#bootstrap

 -----------------------
 Okay, tell me where do I get it?